Liz Truss to face Keir Starmer in first PMQs after brutal Cabinet reshuffle | ITV News

 Liz Truss will work to finalise a multi-billion package to freeze energy bills after conducting a brutal Cabinet cull of Rishi Sunak supporters and rewarding her allies with the top jobs.

-On Wednesday she will face Labour leader Sir Keir Starmer in her first Prime Minister’s questions, and is expected to continue with a reshuffle of Government positions.
+At midday Wednesday, she will face Labour leader Sir Keir Starmer in her first Prime Minister’s Questions, and is expected to continue with a reshuffle of government positions.

 First Ms Truss will hold the debut meeting of her new-look Cabinet in the morning, as ministers seek to finish an emergency package to ease the cost of living crisis.